LLNL/quandary/docs/mkdocs/user_guide.md

 ## Regularization, penalty terms, and leakage prevention {#sec:penalty}
-In order to regularize the optimization problem (stabilize optimization convergence), it is adviced to add a Tikhonov regularization term to the objective function, by choosing a small $\gamma_1 > 0$
+In order to regularize the optimization problem (stabilize optimization convergence), it is advised to add a Tikhonov regularization term to the objective function, by choosing a small $\gamma_1 > 0$

 \begin{align}
   \mbox{Tikhonov} = \frac{\gamma_1}{2} \| \bfa \|^2_2